 The inspirational River Island campaign demonstrated that everyone can be a model despite the restrictions put on them previously by society and the fashion industry.
 They aimed to provide inspiration and hope to other children with disabilities so they too felt capable of achieving their dreams; rather than focusing on the things they couldn’t do, River Island felt it was time to start focusing on what they could do.

 Celebrating its 30th anniversary, the high street brand has collaborated with the international anti-bullying charity, Ditch The Label, to show that ‘labels are for clothes, not kids.’

-It is truly inspiring that brands are becoming more diverse providing opportunities for a wider range of children.
-Hopefully, this approach will continue to inspire young kids from around the world.
+It is truly inspiring that brands are becoming more diverse and are able to provide opportunities for a wider range of children.
+Hopefully, this approach will continue to inspire young kids around the world.